Understanding the Southern Surge

 Replication Risks

-Closing with my own cautionary note about the national efforts to chase similar reforms, Policy is Not Progress, which also features Rick Hess’s similar notes.
+I’m closing with my own cautionary notes about the national efforts to chase similar reforms:

 Thank you to everyone who has written about—and read about—these states.
 I’m inspired by the excitement about this story.

-My exec summary was first published in The Argument.
+Parts of this exec summary were first published in The Argument.